MoinApp/moinapp-api/README.md

 ### PUT /user
 **requires session**

-Updates the GCM Id of the user (they might change).
+Adds a new GCM Id to the user.

 #### Body:
 ```json